SambathSoth/my-portfolio/README.md

 ## Overview

-The personal portfolio showcases the skills, projects, and information about the project owner, Sambath Soth.
+The personal portfolio showcases the skills, projects, and information about the my projects, Sambath Soth.
 It serves as an online resume and a platform to showcase previous work and experiences.

 ## Technologies Used